-Are you looking for some fun outdoor activities to do in Chattanooga, Tennessee?
+Are you looking for some fun things to do in Chattanooga, Tennessee?
 Well, look no further because we’ve got you covered!

-Since Chattanooga features such unique and entertaining attractions, it’s no surprise that Blue Ridge Outdoors magazine awarded this scenic town with the “Best Outdoor City” award.
+Since the Scenic City features such unique and entertaining attractions, it’s no surprise that Blue Ridge Outdoors magazine awarded Chattanooga with the “Best Outdoor City” award.

-Once you read all about the amazing attractions available in and around the city, you will fall in love this picturesque town too!
+Once you read about all of the amazing attractions available in and around the city, you will fall in love with this picturesque town too!

-In this article, we will detail our top picks for the best outdoor activities and attractions in Chattanooga, Tennessee.
+So, continue reading below as we detail our top picks for the best Chattanooga attractions in and around the downtown area.

 (Some of the links in my posts are affiliate links.
 If you make a purchase through one of these links, I may receive a small compensation at no extra cost to you.
 As an Amazon affiliate, I earn from qualifying purchases.)

 This beautiful city is located right on the Tennessee River near the Georgia border.
-Since it is only a two-hour drive from cities such as Nashville, Knoxville, Birmingham, and Knoxville/Gatlinburg, Chattanooga provides easy access to other metropolitan areas.
+Since it is only a two-hour drive from cities such as Nashville, Knoxville, Atlanta, and Birmingham, Chattanooga provides easy access to other metropolitan areas.

 1. Downtown Chattanooga Walking Bridge